MediaComem/comem-archidep/ex/wopr-deployment.md

 you push later.

-You can set the `PORT` environment variable to `3001` for this simple test, as that is one of the ports that should be open in your AWS instance's firewall.
+You can set the `PORT` environment variable to `3001` for this simple test, as that is one of the ports that should be open in your server's firewall.
 Run the application on that port and visit http://W.X.Y.Z:3001 to check that it works (replacing `W.X.Y.Z` by your server's IP address).
 Stop the application with `Ctrl-C` once you are done.

 > :books: Note that you do not need to configure database access credentials as
 > with the PHP todolist.
 The application tries to connect to Redis with the